 I am very proud to be the Headteacher of Paddock School.
-We are currently situated on three sites, Little Paddock in Southfields, Paddock Primary in Putney and Paddock Secondary in Roehampton.
-There are currently 168 pupils on roll at school and we are very excited to be part of Wandsworth's plans for expansion over the next few years.
+We are currently situated on two sites, Paddock Primary in Putney and Paddock Secondary in Roehampton.
+There are currently over 160 pupils on roll at school and we are very excited to be part of Wandsworth's plans for expansion over the next few years.

 Paddock School is an environment that is dedicated to ensuring that pupils have the opportunity to thrive in a setting where they feel calm, secure and happy.
 We are proud to be a Level 2 UNICEF Rights Respecting School.
 We place the Rights of the Child at the heart of our school, along with our school vision 'To Nurture, Inspire and Transform Lives.'
 Our teachers have expert knowledge, and are committed to putting pupils first in everything they do.

-Paddock School is a Wandsworth maintained special school for pupils aged 4 - 19 years old (Nursery to Year 14) with autistic spectrum disorders and moderate to severe learning difficulties and children with severe or complex learning difficulties at Little Paddock and Primary and severe learning difficulties and children with severe or complex learning difficulties at Secondary.
-Placements at this school are made by the Council's Special Needs Assessment Section, in consultation with the headteacher and parent(s) or carer(s).
+Paddock School is a Wandsworth maintained special school for pupils aged 4 - 19 years old (Nursery to Year 14) with autistic spectrum disorders and moderate to severe learning difficulties.
+Placements at our schools are made by the Council's Special Needs Assessment Section, in consultation with the headteacher and parent(s) or carer(s).

 Pupils are taught in classes of up to 9 pupils with a specialist teacher with usually 4 special school support assistants.
 The children follow a topic based curriculum which is modified to take account of their individual learning needs.
 Children with Autistic Spectrum Disorders are taught in ASD specific classes, and the school is an ASD friendly environment.
 We used a structured teaching approach (TEACCH) (Treatment and Education of Autistic and related Communication handicapped Children) throughout the school.